ibm-cloud-docs/dns-svcs/cli-change-log.md

 ## 06 March 2026
 {: #cli-mar2026}

-On 6 March 2026, the following features changed in the {{site.data.keyword.dns_short}} CLI:

 - Fixed an issue where enabling or disabling GLB origins using [update-glb-pool](/docs/dns-svcs?topic=dns-svcs-dns-services-cli-commands#update-glb-pool) failed with "Access to the subnet is forbidden" when the user did not have VPC permissions.
 - Fixed an issue where [dns glbs](/docs/dns-svcs?topic=dns-svcs-dns-services-cli-commands#list-glb) returned an empty list when using certain --per-page values.

 ## 16 September 2025
 {: #cli-sept2025}

-On 16 September 2025, the following features changed in the {{site.data.keyword.dns_short}} CLI:

 Pagination support has been added to the following DNS Services CLI commands: